shuji-oh/shuji-oh.github.io/_pages/about.md

 Introduction
 ------
-I am a Cloud Support Engineer at Amazon Web Services since April 2023.
+I am a Cloud Support Engineer at Amazon Web Services Japan since April 2023.

-Before joining Amazon Web Services, I was a Ph.D. student of Computer Science at the Nara Institute of Science and Technology (NAIST), where a member of the Internet Architecture and Systems Laboratory (inet-lab).
-And, from 2021 to 2023, I was a Research Fellow of the Japan Society for the Promotion of Science (DC2).
+Before joining AWS, I completed my Ph.D. in Computer Science at the Nara Institute of Science and Technology (NAIST), where I was a member of the Internet Architecture and Systems Laboratory (inet-lab) and a Research Fellow of the Japan Society for the Promotion of Science (DC2) from 2021 to 2023.

-I received the B.E. and M.E. degrees from Hiroshima City University and NAIST, respectively.
-And, I received Ph.D. degree from the Graduate School of Science and Technology, NAIST.
-My doctoral research investigated offensive and defensive approaches for the existing automotive or in-vehicle networks and intrusion detection systems.
+Throughout my academic and industrial career, I’ve been fascinated by how widely adopted systems and protocols can behave unexpectedly when pushed beyond their intended use.
+My research has focused on cybersecurity for cyber-physical systems—especially in-vehicle networks like CAN—where I explored both offensive and defensive techniques.
+I was particularly drawn to how low-level physical-layer signals (such as voltage and timing anomalies), information entropy, and kernel-level indicators can be used to design or bypass intrusion detection systems.

-My research mainly focuses on cybersecurity for cyber-physical systems and their networks.
-Particularly, I am interested in how to design and evade the automotive intrusion detection system based on physical-layer characteristics (e.g. voltage and delay-time), information entropy, kernel-level system information, and so on.
+Even today, I remain interested in systems like SAML or OIDC, where the complexity of trust models and cross-domain behavior can lead to unintended interactions.
+I enjoy investigating these kinds of protocol or system-level boundaries, especially when they reveal subtle design assumptions or security gaps.